harishnshetty/aws-route53-project/README.md

 ---

-## 3️⃣ Configure Nginx for SSL Redirection
+## 3️⃣ Configure Nginx for SSL Redirection in the AP-South-1

 ```bash
 #!/bin/bash